ayushchinmay/Raspberry-Pi/README.md

 - Utilizes a shell script to begin stress-test on all available cores
 - Saves the stress test results (clock speeds, temperatures) as a CSV file.
 - Plots the data over time and saves it as an image.
+#### Overclocking Tutorial
+- Overclocking, and stress testing to ensure stable operation.
+#### GUI Remote Desktop for Raspberry Pi 5
+- Set-up Raspberry Pi for operation without a connected monitor
+- Find the local IP address, and contron the Raspberry Pi through a VNC Viewer

 # [PiCam](https://github.com/ayushchinmay/Raspberry-Pi/tree/main/PiCam)
 <img src="https://github.com/ayushchinmay/Raspberry-Pi/blob/main/readme_img/picam.png" width="480">